If you are a Sole Trader, buying a car through your business can be a really tax-efficient decision.

 If you use your own car you can simply claim a fixed amount per mile every time you use it for business reasons.
 You’ll need to record the miles you do, keeping a detailed log of where you have travelled.

 If you choose to claim mileage allowance you cannot claim for either the purchase of your car or any running expenses.
-The allowance is set higher than the cost per litre of fuel to cover running costs and wear and tear.
+The allowance is set higher than the cost of fuel to cover running costs and wear and tear.

 Up to 10,000 business miles – 45p per mile